wjaratlerdsiri/aGATK/README.md

 ## Extract sample-specific target sequences:

-At the individual level, we extract genomic coordinates and their subsequent nucleotide sequences from the BAM alignment between genome assembly and exon database using bedtools v2.26.0 (Quinlan & Hall, 2010).
+At the individual level, we extract genomic coordinates and their subsequent nucleotide sequences from the BAM alignment between genome assembly and exon database using bedtools v2.26.0 (Quinlan & Hall, 2010; Supplementary Information).
 Targeted exon sequences aligned with each genome assembly are removed if soft-clipped.

 ```
 bedtools bamtobed -i $BAM -cigar > $BED